-Access to information, particularly protected information, requires access controls to ensure that confidentiality and the integrity of Tasmanian Government information, assets and business operations are maintained.
+Access to information requires controls to ensure that confidentiality and the integrity of Tasmanian Government information, assets and business operations are maintained.
 As the business operations and environment of each agency vary, levels of access and associated controls will be based on agency-specific security planning and risk assessments.